lmao420blazeit/MMA-UFC-Dataset/README.md

 A way I found to answer this curiosity was to find a suitable dataset for the purpose.
 I was able to find a dataset from Kaggle which was parsed from the ufcstats website using beautifulsoup.
 The data include stats from different oponents, represented as R for red fighter and B for blue.
 R_ and B_ prefix signifies red and blue corner fighter stats respectively.

+# Backstory of the effectiveness of leg kicks

+The shinbone is one of the largest bones in the body but its not as sturdy as other bones.
+Elite boxers can generate a huge amount of force with kicks, much more than any punch could ever deliver.
+A direct it to soft tissue or bone can be very damaging and painful.
+Most fighters have contioned themselves to desensitivize shins by hitting their shinbon on purpose with bottles, metal poles, or heavy bags.
+This makes the fibers of the bone grow denser and scar tissue to build around it.
+The nerves around the bones deaden and dull the pain.

+## Peroneal Nerve

+The target are for these kicks is the area below the knee where the peroneal nerve travels exposed to the skin surface.
+It is also here that this nerve splits into the superficial peroneal nerve and deep peroneal nerve.
+These nerves supply sensation to the outside of the shin and foot.

 # Mann-Kendall test

 M-K test will be used to evaluate if there is a trend in a time series.